artebin/rififi/README.md

 ## Remmina connection

 The script rewrites an index of the remmina connection files from `${HOME}/.local/share/remmina` if a change is detected in the files.
-It is written to be fast and not delay the appearance of the rofi menu if nothing changed in the remmina connnection files.
+It is written to be fast and not delay the appearance of the rofi menu if nothing changed connnection parameters.

 ![](./screenshots/rififi-remmina.png)